robelgeda/peytonites2024/docs/pbody/index.rst

 *******************
-pbody Documentation
+peytonites Documentation
 *******************

-This is the documentation for pbody.
+This is the documentation for peytonites.

 Reference/API
 =============

-.. automodapi:: pbody
+.. automodapi:: peytonites